Bradley Skaught

 Bradley Joel Skaught is the principal songwriter, guitarist, and lead vocalist for The Bye Bye Blackbirds, an Oakland, California-based indie rock and power pop band.
 Skaught's vocals have been called "distinctive and lovely", "a unique drawl reminiscent of Tom Petty", and likened to John Lennon.
 The San Francisco Chronicle described his band's work as "British Invasion guitar-pop with a twinge of country and roots," in which "disparate rock influences – '60s rock, '70s power pop, '80s college radio and indie rock – come together for catchy, harmony-laden songs."

 Musical career

 Early years

 Skaught is originally from Tacoma, Washington.
-He began taking drum lessons while in second grade, and took up guitar in sixth grade.
-Later, he moved to Oakland, California, where his musical career included a stint as drummer for Yuji Oniki.
+He began taking drum lessons while in second grade and learned to play guitar in sixth grade.
+He Later moved to Oakland, California, where his musical career included a stint as drummer for Yuji Oniki.

 Belle Da Gama

 Skaught became better known as a guitarist and vocalist when he founded the Oakland-based band Belle Da Gama, which included Ian Robertson.
 The name Belle Da Gama was taken from the Salman Rushdie novel The Moor's Last Sigh.
 Belle Da Gama recorded one album, Garden Abstract, released in 2001 on 125 Records.

 In 2005, Skaught and Robertson disbanded Belle Da Gama and formed The Bye Bye Blackbirds.